papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/index.md

 Internally, Zombienet is a Javascript library, designed to run on Node.js and support different backend providers to run the nodes; at this moment [Kubernetes]( https://kubernetes.io/ ){target=_blanket}, [Podman]( https://podman.io/ ){target=_blanket} and, native are supported.

-It's important to note that each provider has its own specific requirements and installation steps.
-The following sections guide the installation process for each provider and the necessary requirements.
+It's important to note that each provider has its own specific requirements and associated features.
+The following sections will guide you through the installation process for each provider and the necessary requirements, as well as the features that each provider offers.

 ### Kubernetes

+#### Requirements
+Zombienet is designed to be compatible with a variety of Kubernetes clusters, including [Google Kubernets Engine (GKE)](https://cloud.google.com/kubernetes-engine){target=_blanket}, [Docker Desktop](https://docs.docker.com/desktop/kubernetes/){target=_blanket}, and [kind](https://kind.sigs.k8s.io/){target=_blanket}.
+To effectively interact with your cluster, you'll need to ensure that [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) is installed on your system, which is the Kubernetes command-line tool that allows you to run commands against Kubernetes clusters.

+Moreover, in order to create resources such as namespaces, pods, and cronJobs within the target cluster, you must have the appropriate permissions granted to your user or service account.
+These permissions are essential for managing and deploying applications effectively within Kubernetes.

+#### Features
+In Kubernetes, Zombienet uses the Prometheus operator (if available) to oversee monitoring and visibility.
+This configuration ensures that only essential networking-related pods are deployed.
+By using the Prometheus operator, Zombienet improves its capability to efficiently monitor and manage network activities within the Kubernetes cluster.

+### Podman

+#### Installation
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Nulla et euismod

+#### Requirements
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla et euismod

 ### Podman